Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 5 Februari 2026 09.50.27 UTC
+- WIB: Kamis, 5 Februari 2026 11.56.22 UTC
-- WITA: Kamis, 5 Februari 2026 10.50.27 UTC
+- WITA: Kamis, 5 Februari 2026 12.56.22 UTC
-- WIT: Kamis, 5 Februari 2026 11.50.27 UTC
+- WIT: Kamis, 5 Februari 2026 13.56.22 UTC

 Kutipan Inspiratif:
-"Let a hundred flowers bloom, let a hundred schools of thought contend."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success